trituration/resr/README.md

 ## Our team

-Tsukanov Anton ubercomrade@gmail.com Institute of Cytology and Genetics of the Siberian Branch of the Russian Academy of Sciences
+* Anton Tsukanov ubercomrade@gmail.com Institute of Cytology and Genetics of the Siberian Branch of the Russian Academy of Sciences
-Kurgina Tatiana t.a.kurgina@gmail.com Institute of chemical biology and fundamental medicine  Branch of the Russian Academy of Sciences
+* Tatiana Kurgina t.a.kurgina@gmail.com Institute of chemical biology and fundamental medicine  Branch of the Russian Academy of Sciences
-Ivanov Konstantin kos.ivanoff2010@yandex.ru University of Eastern Finland Ozhegov Georgii georgii_provisor@mail.ru Kazan Federal University
+* Konstantin Ivanov kos.ivanoff2010@yandex.ru University of Eastern Finland
+* Georgii Ozhegov georgii_provisor@mail.ru Kazan Federal University

 ## Requirements